 We keep in mind the teachings of ancient Greek philosophers, who believed in questioning and reasoning, and fostering good judgment, moral virtue, and wisdom, as well as contemporary leaders, activists, educators, and philosophers who advocate for intelligence and character, and an active student-teacher dialogue.

-Our aim is to empower students and given them autonomy over their own learning whilst supporting them through each state of the process.
+Our aim is to empower students and given them autonomy over their own learning whilst supporting them through each stage of the process.

 We foster a strong relationship with Bucks New University Positive Psychology Department (MAPP), and collaborate with students and graduates as members and practitioners on research, raising standards and building awareness of this emerging and powerful discipline.
 Our founder is currently completing a Doctoral Research Project with Sheffield Hallam University and additionally manages the Autism and SEND training for POINT in Oldham.